GitMariyam/skillsU-myCode/README.md

 after two attempts player is prompted whether he/she wants to quit the game if not he/she can continue playing till consumes all 5 attempts

 coding is done in a flexiable manner allowing any sort of modification to guessing range / number of attempts

+## How to run the game
+type in your terminal python3 myDice.py and follow prompts on screen